TruptiAgrawal/Learning_log/Guides_And_Manuals/projects_using_llm.md

 2. ⁠compare them and take the best of the versions and make a new version.
 3. Ask for summaries after a significant work to make sure the llm is following throughly.
 4. properly document all the specifications of the system to act as a template that can be used as base to create multiple versions.
 5. Take the best of the versions and move ahead constructively.

+note: Key factor here remains the way the process is documented : which can clearly help the user to understand the workflow of the project.